 Basil is a herb that is native to tropical regions and does not tolerate cold temperatures very well.
 Exposure to low temperatures for an extended period can cause damage to the leaves, leading to discoloration and even death of the plant.
+So, what low temperature can basil tolerate?
+The optimal temperature range for basil growth is between 60 to 90 degrees Fahrenheit.
+However, basil can tolerate temperatures as low as 50 degrees Fahrenheit for a short period, a lot of sunlight at these temperatures though will make a big difference in its health.

 Basil Temperature Range

+Basil is an herb that requires a specific temperature range to thrive.
+The ideal temperature range for growing basil is between 60 and 90°F (15.5 and 32.2°C).
+This temperature range is necessary to ensure proper growth, leaf development, and flavor.
 When temperatures exceed 90°F (32.2°C), basil may begin to wilt and become stressed.
 If this happens, it’s important to provide extra water and shade to help the plant recover.
 On the other hand, when temperatures drop below 60°F (15.5°C), basil growth will slow down and may even stop.
 If temperatures drop below 50°F (10°C), basil will begin to suffer damage and may even die.

 It’s important to note that different varieties of basil have different temperature tolerances.
 For example, Thai basil is more tolerant of heat and humidity than other types of basil.
 It can tolerate temperatures up to 100°F (37.8°C) and still produce flavorful leaves.
+To ensure that your basil plants are growing in the appropriate temperature range, it’s best to monitor the temperature in the growing area regularly.
+A digital thermometer can be a useful tool to help you keep track of temperature fluctuations.

 In addition to temperature, it’s important to provide adequate light, water, and nutrients to your basil plants to ensure optimal growth and flavor.
 By providing the proper conditions, you can grow healthy, flavorful basil plants that will thrive in your garden or indoor growing space.